JesseDarr/dARM/README.md

 Blurb goes here.
 Blurb goes here.
 Blurb goes here.
 Blurb goes here.
 Blurb goes here.

 ### Primary Actuators
 These are the modular building blocks of joints 0-3.
-Each actuator use an `Eagle Power 8308 BLDC` motor mated to a 9:1 planetary gearbox.
+Each actuator use an `Eagle Power 8308` BLDC motor mated to a `9:1 planetary gearbox`.
 These come in 2 flavors: `single bearing` and `double bearing`.

 Double bearing actuators handle load perpendicular to the rotation axis better.
 They are used in joints that rotates on the vertical axis.